 - Please bring the personal items you need (a mat, towel, water bottle, etc.) and a face covering

-- Members are required to follow state guidelines for use of face coverings, except while swimming or exercising outdoors
+- Members are required to wear face coverings, except while swimming or exercising outdoors

-- To ensure proper social distancing, areas and classes will have a limited capacity.
-Reservations are required.
+- To ensure proper social distancing, areas and classes will have limited capacity

-- We’re unable to offer childcare services in our centers at this time.
+- Our Youth Development Centers are not open at this time.
 Please do not bring children to class unless they are of age and registered to attend.

 - Youth members ages 13 and up are welcome with a parent or guardian as part of a household membership.
 They will be asked to maintain the same social distancing and safety protocols as all members.

-- Families participating in reserved family activities will be asked to maintain all social distancing and safety protocols
+- Families participating in reserved family activities, such as family swim, must follow all required safety protocols

 - Please stay home if you’re sick or don’t feel well.
 The CDC and state public health officials encourage seniors and members of vulnerable populations, including those with underlying health conditions, to stay at home.